pabloviquez/til/unix/screen_automatic_configuration.md

 screen
 ```

-Out of the box is weird but con can configure it so loads everything just like you want automatically:
+Out of the box is weird but you can configure it so loads everything just like you want automatically:

 ## Screen Config